73805/usda-nass-yearly-county-crops/README.md

 The output data is visualized accessible in this Tableau Public dashboard.

 https://public.tableau.com/profile/jay1053#!/vizhome/USDANASSDashboard/USDANASSCountyCropYearlySurveys

-Data Disclaimer: I'm an amateur and may have made mistakes in this process.
+Data Disclaimer: I am not an expert on this data source and may be mis representing it.